 Being with someone shouldn’t be a continuous struggle of hoping for the other person to change.
 If you can’t imagine growing older with them as they are right now, it’s probably time to throw in the towel.

-Aside from those related to abuse, the signs discussed above don’t always mean you need to end things right away, especially if there’s still love in the relationship.
+Aside from those related to abuse, the above signs don’t always mean you need to end things immediately, especially if there’s still love in the relationship.
 Think of them more as a sign that your relationship could use some extra attention.

 Before ending things, consider trying some of these approaches to see if things are salvageable.